muralishankar/jekyll-now/about.md

 permalink: /about/
 ---

 My name is Muralishankar Sundaram.
-I am a web developer, i will spend my most of time in component development and problem.
+I am a web developer, i will spend my most of time in component development and reading & writing article.
 My languages of choice would be JavaScript.

 ### Contact me